Phuket Vaccine

 Frequently asked questions

-Have questions about vaccines?
+Have questions about Phuket vaccines?
 You’re not alone.
 Explore our FAQs for answers to common concerns and learn how we can help you stay protected.

 A vaccine is a biological preparation that helps protect you from getting sick from certain diseases.
 It works by training your body’s immune system to recognize and fight off specific viruses or bacteria.